 To start your process, after you’ve nailed down a licensed and insured builder who the VA approves, you and the builder must submit a plan and specs for the home you intend to build.
 Remember, you can’t overbuild—well, you can, we just don’t advise this.
 If your house is designed for the area, you won’t have any issues.
 But, say you want to build a mansion-style home amongst a bunch of single-family homes; you might have to pay a down payment because you’re overbuilding for the area.

 Once you start the application, it will take between 40-60 days for the VA to process your request.

 After you’ve gotten a lot of estimates and decided, yes, you want to build your own home, you’ll need to find a lender.
 If you’ve served in the military and qualify for a VA Home Loan, you’ll also qualify for a VA Construction Loan.
 Lenders typically call this the 1x close VA construction loan.

-Unfortunately, the Internet is filled with a lot of articles saying it’s near impossible to find a lender willing to do no money down VA construction loans.
+Unfortunately, the Internet is filled with a lot of articles saying it’s near impossible to find a lender willing to make no money down VA construction loans.
 While this has some truth behind it, it’s definitely not an impossible feat.
 In fact, as the housing market has improved, more and more lenders are getting on board for this type of loan.
 So, when you do your research, look at the date of your article.
 Some of them are either outdated or using outdated sources.
 Now, there are far fewer lenders who offer this style of VA loan compared to a standard VA Home Loan, but it is something some lenders offer.
 If they don’t, there are lenders who will have you make a down payment on the construction, and once it’s complete, will roll your fees into a VA loan.
 Below is a list of three known companies that offer a true, zero-down VA Construction Loan, so you don’t have to worry about making payments before or during the building process.